A general framework to test gravity using galaxy clusters III: Observable-mass scaling relations in $f(R)$ gravity: Introduction

-In this work, we address the effects of $f(R)$ gravity on cluster mass scaling relations.
-These are altered by the effects of the fifth force on the gravitational potential of haloes, which is intrinsically linked to the dynamical mass and gas temperature.
-According to \citet{He:2015mva}, who employed a suite of non-radiative simulations to test the effects of $f(R)$ gravity on a number of mass proxies, it is possible to map between scaling relations in $f(R)$ gravity and GR using only the relation between the dynamical and true masses of a halo, which is accurately captured by our tanh fitting formula mentioned above (cf.~Fig.~\ref{fig:flow_chart}).
-In this work, we test these predictions using non-radiative hydrodynamic simulations with much higher resolutions, and build on this by checking how the addition of full-physics effects such as cooling, star formation and feedback impact the accuracy.
-To do this, we make use of the first simulations that simultaneously incorporate both full-physics and $f(R)$ gravity \citep{Arnold:2019vpg}.
-In addition, we propose and test a set of alternative mappings from the cluster mass scaling relations in GR to their $f(R)$ counterparts, which again require only our tanh fitting formula.
+In this work, we analyse the effects of $f(R)$ gravity on cluster observable-mass scaling relations.
+These are modified by the effects of the fifth force on the gravitational potentials of haloes, which are intrinsically linked to the dynamical mass and gas temperature.
+According to \citet{He:2015mva}, who employed a suite of non-radiative simulations to investigate the effect of $f(R)$ gravity on a number of mass proxies, it is possible to map between the scaling relations in $f(R)$ gravity and GR using only the relation between the dynamical and true (or lensing) masses of a halo, which is accurately captured by our tanh fitting formula mentioned above (cf.~Fig.~\ref{fig:flow_chart}).
+Here, we test these predictions using non-radiative hydrodynamic simulations with much higher resolutions, and build upon this by checking how the addition of full-physics\footnote{Throughout this work, following the convention of the IllustrisTNG community, `full-physics' refers to the most advanced hydrodynamics scheme that is currently implemented in our cosmological simulations (see Sec.~\ref{sec:simulations}).
+It should not be understood as a complete description of all the physics underlying galaxy formation, much of which is far beyond the resolution limit of our simulations.} effects such as cooling, star formation and feedback impact the accuracy.
+To this end, we make use of the first simulations that simultaneously incorporate both full-physics and $f(R)$ gravity \citep{Arnold:2019vpg}.
+In addition, we propose and test a set of alternative mappings from the scaling relations in GR to their $f(R)$ counterparts, which again require only our tanh fitting formula.
+Our simulations cover galaxy groups and low-mass clusters, and we are currently unable to test the mappings for high-mass clusters ($M\gtrsim10^{14.5}M_\odot$) -- this will be left for future works that make use of larger hydrodynamics simulations of $f(R)$ gravity currently under development.

 The paper is organised as follows: in Sec.~\ref{sec:background}, several important aspects of the $f(R)$ gravity theory are introduced, and we summarise the scaling relation mappings proposed by \citet{He:2015mva} and our novel alternative mappings; in Sec.~\ref{sec:methods}, we describe our simulations and calculations of the halo masses and observable proxies; then, in Sec.~\ref{sec:results}, we present our results for the scaling relations of four mass proxies; finally, in Sec.~\ref{sec:conclusions}, we summarise the results of this work and their significance for our framework.